sethsandaru/sethsandaru/README.md

 ### Brave Dragon - Seth Phat's Github 👋

 Hello my friends, my name is Seth Phat, nice to meet you.
 I'm a Mid.
 Full-Stack Engineer.
-A super funny, socialable, opstimistic and energetic guy who really love Technology.
+A super funny, socialable, opstimistic and energetic guy who really loves Technology.

 I'm working and living in HCMC, Vietnam.
 I built (and building) a lot of awesome products.